Bizkvitka/GuessANumberByLina/README.md

 *Enjoy playing "Guess A Number" and have fun trying to guess the correct number within the given range.*    🎉 (✿◠‿◠) 🎉

 # Live Demo
-You can play the game directly to your web browser here: ➡️ https://replit.com/@linalevcheva/Guess-A-Number?v=1
+You can play the game directly in your web browser here: ➡️ https://replit.com/@linalevcheva/Guess-A-Number?v=1

 Or click the play button ⬇️